De Perier family: Origins

 The Perier surname is common in France (ranked 1244th on the Filae website), and between 1891 and 1990 it was found mainly, in descending order, in Seine-Maritime, Manche, Île-de-France, Gironde and Isère.
 According to linguist Henri Moisy, the name Perier, with a single r, is the Norman form of the Low Latin "perarius", meaning a pear tree.
 The Perier surname preceded by a particle has been borne by several families, but only one remains.

 The port of Le Havre in 1740.

 Le Havre in Normandy was founded in 1517 by Francis I as a military base, fishing port and shipyard.
 In the years that followed, there were several inhabitants called Perier.
 In The French nobility, Arnaud Clement wrote that the family's lineage goes back to David Perier and his wife Marie Beaufils, who died in Le Havre in 1644 and 1640 respectively.
-David was commander of hoys.
+David was hoyman.
 The proven lineage thus begins in 1596, the birth date of their son Jean Perier (1596-1647), a ship's captain who had several sons, including: Jean (1620-1660), founder of the elder branch, and Étienne (1644-1726), founder of the younger branch.
 The two branches produced eight members of the Order of Saint-Louis and the same number of members of the Legion of Honour.